-A contract award notice must be published on the appropriate e-notice platform for any tender process completed over the value of £30,000.
+A contract award notice must be published on the appropriate e-notice platform for any tender process completed over the value of £1230,000 including VAT.
 This includes any framework call off over that value but does not include any awards made via the waiver process.
-The Trust may voluntarily publish a type of notice and observe a 10 day standstill period between contract award and contract signature.